stanenbaum/Technical-Showcase-SimonTanenbaum/README.md

 If you have any questions, feedback, or collaboration opportunities, please feel free to reach out.
 I'm always excited to connect with fellow tech enthusiasts and explore new opportunities together.

+⚖️ Disclaimer: All forensic case studies and analyses in this portfolio are for educational purposes only and based entirely on publicly available information.
+No private data was accessed or used.

 Thank you for visiting, and I hope you enjoy exploring my work!

 Simon Tanenbaum